intel-gpu/drm-uapi-helper/README.md

 # THIS PROJECT IS ARCHIVED
 Intel will not provide or guarantee development of or support for this project, including but not limited to, maintenance, bug fixes, new releases or updates.
 Patches to this project are no longer accepted by Intel.
-This project has been identified as having known security issues.

 # Drm Uapi Helper for intel-dgpu releases